rikosintie/Discovery/docs/usage.md

 python3 pinger.py -f user-subnets.txt
 ```

+### Which subnets are worth pinging

+Desktops, laptops, access points, IP phones, and surveillance cameras
+send traffic all the time, so the switches already have a current ARP
+entry for them.
+Pinging those subnets adds noise without adding much to
+the port maps.

+The devices that need warming up are the ones that sit quiet until
+something talks to them:

+- Door access controllers
+- Building automation controllers (usually BACnet)
+- Environmental monitoring systems (usually EMS)
+- Any other IoT device that just waits for instructions

+When these devices live on their own segmented VLANs, point `pinger.py` at
+just those VLANs — there's no need to sweep the user subnets.

 ### Being gentle on EDR / NDR

 Firing ICMP at every address in a subnet all at once looks exactly like a